h-dh/QC-DKRZ/README.md

 https://redmine.dkrz.de/collaboration/projects/cordex/wiki/DKRZ_QC_Tool

-(Although deprecated at present, useful.
-But, please, do not follow the instruction to download the install script.)
+Although deprecated at present, useful.
+But, please, do not follow the instruction to download the install script.
-Also note that the name of the executable script was changed from qcManager to qc-DKRZ.

 Unfortunately, documentation in directory 'doc' is out-dated.